23 January – 16 February 2023

 “Discover the recipe for innovation and unlock your inner entrepreneur!” – Harrison Lawton (Engineering)

 “I enjoyed Summer Lab with all problems and failures.
-I think we got more live skills that we can get in our academic education.” – Irina Rerikh (Business)
+I think Summer Lab gives you more live skills that our academic education.” – Irina Rerikh (Business)

 “Summer Lab is like running on a treadmill that’s going just slightly faster than I can run whilst being surrounded by excitement and ideas!” – Annabelle Collins (Science)